-Good morning and Happy New Year!
-As my husband says, the Christmas season may be over, but Football Playoff Season has just begun!
-The first weekend of playoffs is in the books, but with two more to go and the Super Bowl around the corner, this is a perfect time to make this fun, sports-themed, pillow wreath!
-This past Christmas I shared with you the Holiday Pillow Wreath my mother taught me to make.
-We have often talked about making a pillow wreath for different holidays – they can be so versatile depending on the fabric you choose!
-I recently made the pillow wreath Packers-themed using some fun green and gold fabrics.
-This would make a great wreath for any sports fan – it can be customized to any sport and any team!
-Below is the tutorial to make your own!
+Hello Crafty Friends and Happy New Year!
+As my husband says, the Christmas season may be over, but Football Playoff Season has just begun.
+The first weekend of playoffs is in the books, but with two more to go and the Super Bowl around the corner, this is a perfect time to make this fun, sports-themed, pillow wreath.

 - 5 different fabrics for the pillows – 1/4 yard of each is plenty.
 (For this wreath I chose to add a 6th fabric since I was making so many wreaths at once and didn’t have enough fabric of the other five.
 I normally just use five fabrics.)

 - 3/8″ ribbon in a coordinating color.
-(You need a little more than one roll, so buy 2!)
+(You need a little more than one roll, so buy two!)

 - Matching thread

-1. Create a cardboard pattern to use for cutting out all of your pillows.
+1. Create a cardboard pattern to use for cutting out all of your pillows or download the free template from my Resource Library.
 The pattern should measure 4.5″ x 5.5″.

 2. Cut out the fabric pillows.
 The pattern is for the entire pillow (it gets folded in half) and includes a 1/4″ seam allowance.

 For the 12″ diameter wreath you will need between 30-35 pillows, depending on how full you want your wreath to look.
-Normally I would use five fabrics and 6 or 7 pillows of each fabric, making for a 35 pillow wreath.
-For these wreaths, since I was making 4 wreaths at the same time, I just made as many pillows as I could with the fabric I bought and then divided them up among the 4 wreaths.
-I ended up using 30 pillows for three of the circular wreaths and 25 for a heart shaped wreath.
+Normally I would use five fabrics and 6 or 7 pillows of each fabric.
+For these wreaths, since I was making 4 wreaths at the same time, I just made as many pillows as I could with the fabric I bought and then divided them up among the four wreaths.
+I ended up using 30 pillows for the three round wreaths and 25 pillows for the heart-shaped wreath.

-3. Sew fabric pillows together.
+3. Sew the fabric pillows together.
 For each pillow, fold the fabric in half, right sides together, 4.5″ side to 4.5″ side.
-Sew with a 1/4″ seam allowance each side/corner of the pillow, leaving an opening to stuff the pillow.
+Stitch around the three open sides of the pillows with a 1/4″ seam allowance, leaving an opening in the middle of the longer side so you can stuff the pillow.

 Flip the pillow right side out.
 Make sure to poke out the corners!

-4. Stuff each pillow and hand sew the opening close.
-Don’t overstuff the pillows making them too hard, this will make it harder to tie them with ribbon.
+4. Stuff each pillow and hand sew the opening closed.
+Use polyfit to stuff the little pillows being careful not to overstuff them as this will make it harder to tie them to the wreath form.

-6. Add a little ribbon loop to the back so it can be hung up!
-And you are all done!
+6. Add a little ribbon loop to the back so it can be hung up and the wreath is finished!

 I decided to make a heart-shaped wreath after seeing a heart wreath form at Joann Fabrics.
-It goes well with the theme of “for love of the game” and I hadn’t ever tried it before!
 It took slightly less pillows, using 25, but I think if I had more pillows left I could have used a few more.
 The process for tying them on is exactly the same, except there are just two rows!